mobx-roof/mobx-roof/docs/en.md

     },
   },
   autorun: {
-    // Auto save data to localStorage, `toJSON` can trigger this function always if any data changed. saveToLocalStorage() {
+    // Auto save data to localStorage, `toJSON` can trigger this function if any data changed. saveToLocalStorage() {
       localStorage.setItem(STORE_KEY, JSON.stringify(this.toJSON()));
     },